docker-library/official-images/README.md

 	CMD ["postgres"]
 	```

-	1. Ensure that `docker run official-image sh` works too.
+	1. Ensure that `docker run official-image bash` (or `sh`) works too.
 The easiest way is to check for the expected command and if it is something else, just `exec "$@"` (run whatever was passed, properly keeping the arguments escaped).

 		```sh
 		#!/bin/sh